Building a custom data warehouse dashboard

 Building custom dashboards is straightforward.
 But it’s not simple.
 That’s why Klipfolio offers everything you need to build your dashboard, from the first design stages to troubleshooting when you a problem.

-The Dashboard Journey Guide is a series of courses designed to give you everything you need to know about the Klipfolio tool.
+The Starter Guide to Dashboards is designed to give you everything you need to know about the Klipfolio tool.
 We also offer a robust Help Center, where you can get help with troubleshooting or even suggest a feature for Klipfolio to add.

 The beauty of the Klipfolio solution is that it’s simple enough to get you up and running quickly but powerful enough that you can customize it how you want.